MikeTheReader/ReduxFieldCreator/README.md

 into a hybrid React/Redux/Django application.
 It supports hot loading from Django (though an additional node server must be run).

+Thanks go to Owais Lone, for giving me something to base much of this off of: <http://owaislone.org/blog/webpack-plus-reactjs-and-django/>

 ### Installing

 > **NOTE**: You'll most likely want to create a virtualenv to use for your installation.
 The remainder of these